mduckham/pnkg/README.md

 It is recommended to create SHACL rules and validate the RDF output for consistency and correctness.

 ## Limitations
-The RML mapping file currently supports only CSV data files.
+RML mapping file currently supports only CSV data files.
 Data in other formats must be converted into CSV to use the same mapping rules.
 Alternatively, minor modifications to the mapping rules are required.